The color of the line in the index will change when you have read a post.

 A young girl and her family were trying to study the Bible and she came across a passage in the book of Genesis that caught her attention.
 In it she read that the Patriarch Enoch, who became the father of Methuselah, "walked with God;" and then she read: "and he was no longer here, for God took him."

-If we can accept that simple faith, something like that happened to Mary this week.
-She and God were good friends.
-They walked together for 85 years and over many miles.
-On Tuesday, it was God who decided that Mary was closer to His house than to hers and God invited her home; home to be with Him and with her husband and all the members of her family who have gone before her.
+If we can accept with a simple faith, something like that happens to each of us.
+If we and God are good friends.
+We may walk together for many years and over many miles, or just a short time.
+Then one day God will decide that we are closer to His house than to our own and God will invite us home; home to be with Him and all the members of our family who have gone before us.

-When we are called home, we have the reassurance that we read when we do a Vigil for the Deceased; it reads: "We believe that all the ties of friendship and affection which knit us together throughout our lives do not unravel with death."
+When we read from the Vigil for the Deceased, we are reassured by what it says: "We believe that all the ties of friendship and affection which knit us together throughout our lives do not unravel with death."

 Because of the merciful love of God we can hold onto that.

-As we heard in the gospel reading, Jesus, Himself, reassures us that He is the Way, the Truth and the life.
+As we read in the gospel, Jesus, Himself, reassures us that He is the Way, the Truth and the life.
 If that is true, then we must realize that the death we speak about, because of the death and resurrection of Jesus, is really the last beginning to be anticipated.

 It is the last time we have to start all over.